ckopanos/django-google-cloud-storage/README.md

-You need to download the GCS client library from https://developers.google.com/appengine/docs/python/googlecloudstorageclient/download and install in in your project directory.
+You need to download the GCS client library from https://developers.google.com/appengine/docs/python/googlecloudstorageclient/download unzip the file and copy the cloudstorage folder, found in the src folder, and install in in your project directory.

 Installation
 -------------